mweel1/usa_high_level/express-visa/index.md

 All payments would have to go through the e-visa bank account while using the American Internet.

 Each country would have a tax bracket.

-Domain owners can file complaints to the express visa where accounts can be revoked.